A collision between a passenger vehicle and a large commercial truck can result in horrific injuries that may be permanent or fatal.

 The severe blunt trauma of a truck accident can cause your bones to easily break.
 Bones that are commonly fractured in truck accidents include:

 If your organs are damaged during a truck accident, they may begin to bleed internally and cause significant damage to the surrounding area.
 Organs that are often damaged during a truck accident include:

 Burn injuries are always a possibility when dealing with a vehicle collision.
 However, commercial trucks carry large amounts of fuel, and if one’s tank ruptures, it may cause a fire that can result in severe burns, permanent scarring or death.

 Truck accidents often result in devastating injuries that may entitle victims and their loved ones to compensation for the pain and suffering and financial loss they have experienced.

-Do not hesitate to contact us after a truck accident to schedule a free, no obligation consultation and legal review your claim.
+Do not hesitate to contact us after a truck accident to schedule a free, no-obligation consultation and legal review your claim.
 Our team of experienced Tulsa personal injury lawyers will help you determine if your claim entitles legal action at no cost.
 You only have to pay us if we recover damages for your claim.
+Contact us today.